Nor Kiddie: Life and career

-After the war, when Gar's son Norman came of age, he joined his father’s act, the two of them being billed as, "Nor and Gar Kiddie."
-The two worked hard at polishing their act and were rewarded when, in the summer of 1923, they headlined in the play, "O.K." (billed as "a Magical Musical Comedy - you will laugh 'til you cry."), which toured the country.

-The next year, Nor appeared solo in J.A.
-Tunbridge’s, "The Globe Trot" alongside the author, P.M.
-Turner, Arthur Reece, Clarice Chesney, Harry Wilkinson and Marie Brayman.
-This play featured the songs, "I Shall Always Follow You", "I Must Have Some Novelette Love", "Send Her a Little Pansy", "Hawaiian Moon Maid" and "Hassan".
+After the war, when Norman came of age, he joined his father’s act, the two of them being billed as, "Nor and Gar Kiddie".
+The two worked hard at polishing their act and were rewarded when, in the summer of 1923, they headlined in the play, "O.K." (billed as "a Magical Musical Comedy - you will laugh 'til you cry"), which toured the country.
+The next year, Nor appeared solo in J. A. Tunbridge's, The Globe Trot.
+This play featured the songs "I Shall Always Follow You", "I Must Have Some Novelette Love", "Send Her a Little Pansy", "Hawaiian Moon Maid", and "Hassan".

 In the winter season of 1924-25, Nor appeared at the Prince's Theatre, Bradford in their pantomime of Robinson Crusoe alongside Cissie Sullivan, Dorothy Viggers, Marian Dawson and Naughton & Gold.

 After this spate of performances, there's a gap in Nor's career until he begins to appear in films in the early 1930s, such as Fred Karno's 1932 film "The Bad Companions" where Nor appeared as Pip, the lead role.

-Another couple of years followed before his second film, January 1936's rather more professionally produced, "(Mother) Don't Rush Me", in which he appeared as the smaller part of the Commissionaire.
+A couple of years followed before his second film, January 1936's rather more professionally produced, "(Mother) Don't Rush Me", in which he appeared as the smaller part of the Commissionaire.
 Again, this was another film that Fred Karno produced, but the direction was by the more renowned playwright, Norman Lee.

 Nor appeared at the New Palace Theatre, Plymouth for a week starting on 20 January 1941 in 'Bonjour Paris' with the Two Brilliants; Billy Gold; the Bal Tabarin Girls; Costelo; the Bon Jour Damsels; Vera Walden; Freddie Cleef & Johnny Moroney.

-Nor's father, Gar, died in 1943, aged 79 and was buried in his home town of Widnes.
+Nor's father, Gar, died in 1943, aged 79, and was buried in his hometown of Widnes.
 Nor continued with his career however such as 1946's pantomime season as the fourth billed Baron Taykall of Con West's adaption "Red Riding Hood".
-Con West was the writer of both of Kiddie's films (along with Fred Karno) that are mentioned above.

-In the 1950s, Nor could still be found performing at Stockport Hippodrome in a Bernard Delfont production.
+West was the writer of both of Kiddie's films (along with Fred Karno) that are mentioned above.
+During the 1950s, Nor could still be found performing at Stockport Hippodrome in a Bernard Delfont production.